 How did you feed your guests?

-Again, keeping this very nontraditional we opted for a very simple pie, mash & mushy peas which was a help yourself service to keep it informal.
+Again, keeping this very nontraditional we opted for a very simple pie, mash & mushy peas which was a help-yourself service to keep it informal.
 It went down a treat and the guests loved it!
-Our dessert was Strawberries & cream – very British summer.
+Our dessert was Strawberries & cream – a very British summer.

 We did not have toasting drinks, as this is not our theme.
 In our eyes, you toast with whatever you’re drinking at the time (which could of been the gin and whiskey wedding favours we provided to guests!!).